ska-telescope/csp-lmc-prototype/docs/src/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CSP LMC Prototype's documentation!
+CSP LMC Prototype's documentation
 =============================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   CspMaster
+   CspMaster<CspMaster>

 Indices and tables
 ==================